seanstockman/seanstockman/README.md

 Find me on Discord: swankychives

-I don't have anything else to add here
 <!--
 **seanstockman/seanstockman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.